 It made me realize how much I love this man.
 I always hesitate to believe that he loves me, it’s literally the hardest thing to imagine and a total product of my childhood.
 I try to keep him, and most others, at arm’s length and I feel like I am always waiting for him to realize what a total jerk he has married and get the hell out of there.
 But , no he never does.
 He is always there.
 He’s always my rock and my champion and I don’t know why I don’t recognize this on the day-to-day.

 So now it is night 2 and it has been just Juno and myself all day.
 We have gone on 4 small walks and had a nap.
 I was reading book one of The Outlander series, but it just wasn’t holding my attention (no fault of the book, I just am not in a medevial frame of mind), so I switched to Lagoon.

 Today the park is beautiful and sunny and just as packed as it should be.
-There is a kayak rental and a wake boarding rental set up and I had a lot of fun watching the families enjoy it.
-I didnt stand there like a weirdo or anything and watch them…I was walking my dog and stealthy like a weirdo watching them.
+There is a kayak rental and a wake boarding rental set up.
+I had a lot of fun watching the families enjoy the park.
+I didn’t stand there like a weirdo or anything and watch them…I was walking my dog and stealthy like a weirdo watching them.

 Camp out breakfast!

 I have taken great pains as to not appear alone.
 I have changed my hair, my seating and my clothes three times today.
 I can’t change who I am.